August – October 2017

 Elbetor approaches the Packet pier berth after swinging in the harbour.
 She would load out scrap metal for the Mersey.

-Work continues on the East pier on Friday afternoon, they are putting shuttering down at the moment and they expect to begin pouring concrete next week.
+Work continues on the East pier on Friday afternoon, they are putting shuttering down at the moment and all going well they plan to begin pouring concrete next week.

 The Irish Navel Service’s LÉ Samuel Beckett departs from Wicklow bay on Thursday morning to resume operations.
 For more details about the Naval Service visit the website here